 Today I would like to present a very powerful alternative to regain control over certificate issuance, in the form of the TameMyCerts Policy Module for the Microsoft Certification Authority.

-With this it is possible, among other things, to define the permissible certificate content in a fine-granular way and to have certificate requests that do not comply with the rules rejected directly at the certification authority.
+Among other things, this makes it possible to define the permissible certificate content in fine granularity and to have certificate requests that do not comply with the rules rejected directly at the certification authority.

 It also allows much more flexible planning of the certification authority hierarchy, since multiple use cases with the same certification authority can be individually restricted.
 Certificate content can also be enforced.